tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-reporting-services-loads-slow-first-time.md

 On my new Dell XPS I have McAfee Security installed.
 It came with the laptop and isn't all that bad.
 Does the job!
 But, when I open my Report Manager session, it takes around 5 minutes to load.
 Wow!
 I'm not a patient DBA.
 I like measuring things in nanoseconds.
 It is the foundation of why I purchase hardware at work that is way overboard and scalable.
 So my first inclination is to turn to the Windows Firewall.
 I know a lot of people may disagree with me, but I turn it off.
 It is good and I understand the concept behind it, but in our world, it can cause more problems than it's worth.
 I'm behind my Cisco firewall and the McAfee firewall.
 I think I'm ok for now until a script kiddy reads this 😉

 I opened the McAfee Security Center and navigated to the location I assume will be causing the problem — the firewall configuration.
 In this configuration I see that the Firewall protection is enabled and the option for configuring it is there.
-Upon opening this configuration I am presented with a listing of programs/files that have particular “access” settings.
+Upon opening this configuration I am presented with a listing of programs/files that have particular "access" settings.

 In this listing I quickly notice that my SQL Server Analysis Service instance is blocked.
 Fixed that!